Dr. Hug's Photo Scanning Service

 Please bookmark our website so you can easily find us again.

 Kodachrome is Kodak's brand name, but the slide mount (frame) isn't always labeled with the name "Kodak" or "Kodachrome".
+We call these slides unbranded, unmarked or generic Kodachrome slides.

 • Note: If you do not choose to have Digital ICE applied, you do not need to sort out the Kodachrome slides.